mbhatt1/ecps-sdk/Readme.md

 # ECPS: Embodied Cognition Protocol Stack for Agent and Robot Communication

-ECPS-UV is a complete, high-performance Python implementation of the Embodied Cognition Protocol Stack (ECPS) specification, utilizing the UV library for asynchronous I/O operations.
+ECPS-UV is a complete, high-performance Python/Go implementation of the Embodied Cognition Protocol Stack (ECPS) specification, utilizing the UV library for asynchronous I/O operations.

 ## Overview